samuelcolvin/edge-mock/README.md

   is assigned to `global` as `Request`

 A few **Notes**:
-* all the above types are designed to use with node and are vanilla in-memory only
+* all the above types are designed for use with node and are vanilla in-memory only implementations
 * `EdgeFormData` to implement [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) is not yet built

-### Example of Usage with Jest
+### Example of Usage for unit testing

 _edge-mock_ works well with [jest](https://jestjs.io/) to make writing unit tests for edge workers delightful.

-Let's say you have the following `handler.ts`:
+Let's say you have the following `handler.ts` with a function `handleRequest` that you want to test:

 ```ts
 export async function handleRequest(event: FetchEvent): Promise<Response> {